Declutter your life

 1. Getting started

-Starting any task is tough especially when there are so many fun ways to procrastinate, so I decided to set myself small goals like addressing a cupboard or drawer.
-Once I started to see the immediate results and feel the benefits I was motivated to continue.
+Getting started is tough especially when there are so many ways to procrastinate!
+To ease yourself in, why not set yourself a few small goals – like addressing a cupboard or drawer.
+When you see and feel the benefits, I’m sure you’ll be motivated to continue.

 2. What to remove